zhiyaoYang/HPDMGUI/readme.md

 todo list:

 * ver 0.0, only for existing .hpdm case, not configuration change (no adding new component), load and write .hpdm file
-	* linkDialog load component variable/parameters for var/successive linking and change system data
+	* linkDialog: change system data
-	* componentDialog: hide empty, change system data
+	* componentDialog: change system data
 	* view control: zoom and center
 	* replace icon with pic
 	* toggle connection display